BlauGroup/RNMC/LGMC.md

 # LGMC - <span style="color: #0066CC"> Lattice Gillespie Monte Carlo </span>

 Implementation of Gillespie's next reaction simulator which couples a lattice and homogeneous region capable of electrochemical reactions.
+Either marcus of Butler-Volmer electron transfer theory can be used.

 ## Sqlite IO